oxjoe/oxjoe.github.io/README.md

 # My Website
-Built with HTML, CSS and Bootstrap.
+Created with HTML, CSS, and Bootstrap.

+Used FontAwesome.

+Not optimized for mobile devices... yet.

 https://oxjoe.github.io/